Order of the Phoenix (fictional organisation): James Potter

-James Potter, nicknamed Prongs, is the father of Harry Potter and husband of Lily Potter (née Evans).
-James met Sirius Black, Remus Lupin, and Peter Pettigrew when they entered Hogwarts.
-When James, Sirius, and Peter discovered that Remus is, in fact, a werewolf, the three of them illegally learned to become Animagi to accompany Remus safely during his transformations and keep him under control.
+James Potter, nicknamed Prongs, is the father of Harry Potter and husband of Lily Evans/Potter.
+James met Sirius Black, Remus Lupin, and Peter Pettigrew when they were entering Hogwarts.
+When James, Sirius, and Peter discovered that Remus is, in fact, a werewolf, the three of them illegally learned to become Animagi to accompany Remus safely during his transformations.
 It is during this time that they discovered almost all the secret passageways of Hogwarts and designed the Marauder's Map.
-At school, James is said to have been a talented player on the Gryffindor Quidditch team.
-In the film version of Philosopher's Stone, Harry and his friends find James' name listed on a plaque as a Seeker on his Quidditch team; however, Rowling stated in an interview that she intended him to be a Chaser.
+At school, James is said to have been a talented player and the captain of the Gryffindor Quidditch team.

-Rowling describes James and Harry as having similar attributes: the same thin face, the same hands, the same untidy black hair sticking up at the back, and about the same height at school age.
-However, Rowling also describes James as having hazel eyes and a slightly longer nose than Harry does.
+Rowling describes James and Harry as having similar attributes: the same thin face, the same untidy black hair, and about the same height at school age.
+Rowling also describes James as having hazel eyes.
 Like Harry, James is generally described to be a good, loyal friend who "regarded it as the height of dishonour to mistrust his friends".
 Characters in the books sometimes comment negatively on James' personality, about which Rowling comments that "there was a lot of good in James".
-The Hogwarts student population seems to have admired James back in his day, and teachers respected his talent, though not his behaviour; he was quite the prankster along with his fellow marauders.

-His popularity, however, was not universal, as a mutual hatred sprang up between him and Snape.
-Snape constantly tells Harry that James was "exceedingly arrogant", and on one occasion, Sirius admits that he and James could sometimes be "arrogant little berks" but that "James grew out of it" (which Lily is said to have noted by their seventh year).
-He became Head Boy in his seventh year along with Lily as Head Girl.
+His popularity was not universal, as a mutual hatred sprang up between him and Snape.
+Snape constantly tells Harry that James was "exceedingly arrogant", and on one occasion, Sirius admits that he and James could sometimes be "arrogant little berks" but that "James grew out of it".
+He became Head Boy in his seventh year, along with Lily Evans as the Head Girl.